Industry in Croatia: Overview

-Industrial production in Croatia has a most important place in total production.
+Industrial production in Croatia has an important place in total production.
 It includes machinery, tools, various fabricated metal products, ships and boats, mineral oils and distillates, timber products, furniture and bed equipment, military hardware, clothing and footwear with accessories, cement, bricks and other building materials, etc. There is also a notable production in energy sector, mining and water supply.

 During the process of transition (in the 1990s and later) many companies were closed down, or were damaged during the Croatian War of Independence.
 It happened mostly to firms of timber, metal and textile branches.
 Some industries, however, recovered and achieved later remarkable results.
 Significant production level has been reached in the construction and energy-related activities as well.
+The largest Croatian construction companies recently are Kamgrad d.o.o.
+Zagreb, Radnik d.d.
+Križevci and Ing-grad d.o.o.
+Zagreb.
+Some companies like Građevni kombinat 'Međimurje' d.d. Čakovec and Industrogradnja d.d.
+Zagreb ceased to exist.

 A great number of companies has been very active in foreign trade.
 During the Great Recession, Croatian industry suffered from a decline of production output, revenue growth at a slower pace and increased unemployment.
 The share of industry in the whole economy sank from year to year; in 2010, for instance, industry accounted for 28.1% of activity.
 Negative trends were changed not earlier than in 2014, as the industrial production achieved a small rate of growth of 1.3% in comparison with the year before.

 In period from 2014 to 2017 industry production grew by 10.8% with average annual growth of 2.7%.
 The annual growth rate of industry production in 2016 rose by 5%.
 The fastest growth of production in 2016 was recorded by electrical equipment production sector (22.2% in comparison with previous year).
 At the same time, some industrial branches generated decline of production.
 The share of labour force in industry in 2015 was 18.5% of overall employment in Croatia, showing at the same time trends with negative lines.
 In 2020 industry production fell by 3.4% in comparison with previous year.
 In the first half of 2021, industry production grew by 9.6% in comparison to the same period of the previous year.

 Industry by counties

-The biggest industrial centres in the Republic of Croatia are Zagreb, Rijeka, Split, Osijek and Varaždin.
+The biggest industrial centres in Croatia are Zagreb, Rijeka, Split, Osijek and Varaždin.
 The share of industrial production output of Croatian counties ranges from over 20% in the City of Zagreb (followed by approx. 11% in Primorje-Gorski Kotar County, 8% in Zagreb County and Varaždin County) to only 0.5% in Lika-Senj County.

 Countries with biggest share of industry in GDP in 2018 were Međimurje County (43.5%), Varaždin County (41.7%) and Krapina-Zagorje County (41.3%), while county with lowest share of industry was Dubrovnik-Neretva County (5.2%).